ClementBM/clementbm.github.io/_drafts/2020-05-23-python-development-setup.markdown

 If you want an easy to go local database, take a look at [tinydb](https://tinydb.readthedocs.io/en/latest/usage.html) a minimal document oriented database, and [ZODB](http://www.zodb.org/en/latest/) an object oriented database.

 ### Configuration files
+There's a lot of way to save configurations/settings.
+Apart from saving settings in the database, it's common to have configuration files in these formats:
+* json
+* yaml
+* py (yes, just a classic `py` file)

+Check this [excellent post](https://martin-thoma.com/configuration-files-in-python/) to know more about how to implement it.

 ## Zen of Python
 Just to remember, open python and run `import this`